kbertalan/kbertalan.github.io/_posts/2021-10-31-prevent-invalid-input-with-dependent-types.md

 But our task is to get the compiler to provide us the missing `parsedPattern`.
 It is easier then someone would assume.

 To run automatically our parse method, we will introduce a new implicit parameter called `parsed` and initialize with the parsed route.
 This default value will still be running in runtime, though.
-And it can still can have a `Left` value.
+And it can still have a `Left` value.
 We don't really want to handle the error case at runtime.

 To convince the compiler, we need to provide a proof that the parsed pattern is a `Right` value.
 For this we will use the `IsRight` data type and pass the parse result to it as a parameter.
 The result is that the parsing expression will be evaluated at compile time to find out wether the result is `Left` or `Right`.